-The financial statements are followed by a section of required supplementary information presenting required information for pensions and budgetary comparison schedule.
+The financial statements are followed by a section of required supplementary information presenting required information for pensions.

-In the government-wide financial statements the District's activities are shown as Governmental Activities and Business-Type Activities.
-The District has two funds that are classified as Business-type, which are called Proprietary Activities.
+In the District-wide financial statements the District's activities are shown as Governmental Activities and Proprietary Activities.
+The District has two funds that are classified as Business-type or fiduciary activities, which are called Proprietary Activities.
 The fund financial statements provide more detailed information about the District's most significant funds, including the two Business-type activities-but not the District as a whole.